What is psoriasis?

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is and where on your body the plaques are located.

-There's no cure for psoriasis, but the symptoms can be managed.
+There is no cure for psoriasis.
+But the symptoms can be managed.
 The goal of treatment is to reduce inflammation and slow down the rapid growth and shedding of skin cells.
 You may have a combination of treatments.
-Treatment may include:

 - Ointment and cream to moisturize your skin